Check huawei-pacific-node¶

 - OK if all nodes report a running status of "online" and an OAM agent status of "healthy".

-- WARN if any node's running status is not "online".
+- CRIT if any node's running status is "offline".

 - WARN if any node's OAM agent status is not "healthy".